 Common mode Rejection Ratio

-- Required signal is obtained at single input or one both inputs having opposite polarity.
+- The required signal is obtained at single input or one or both inputs having opposite polarity.

 - These required signals are get amplified and shown on the output as we have discussed above.

-- Undesired signal existing at both input lines with the same polarity will cancel through the differential amplifier and not shown at the outputs.
+- An undesired signal existing at both input lines with the same polarity will cancel through the differential amplifier and not be shown at the outputs.

-- The measurement of amplifiers ability to reject common mode signal is a factor known as common mode rejection ratio or CMRR.
+- The measurement of amplifiers’ ability to reject a common mode signal is a factor known as the common mode rejection ratio or CMRR.

-- In ideal condition differential amplifier gives large value of gain for required signal and 0 gain for common mode signal.
+- In ideal conditions differential amplifier gives a large value of gain for the required signal and 0 gain for the common mode signal.

-- But practical differential amplifier gives very less value of common mode gain normally less than one while shows large differential voltage gain normally several thousand.
+- But a practical differential amplifier gives a very less value of common mode gain normally less than one while showing large differential voltage gain normally several thousand.

-- The greater the differential gain of amplifiers with respect to common mode gain the performance of amplifier in term of rejection common mode signal.
+- The greater the differential gain of amplifiers concerning common mode gain the performance of the amplifier in terms of rejection common mode signal.

 So, friends, it is a detailed post about differential amplifier if you have any question ask in comments.
 Thanks for reading.